Golden Isles of Georgia: Hofwyl-Broadfield Plantation

 In the early 1800s, William Brailsford of Charleston carved a rice plantation from marshes along the Altamaha River.
 The plantation and its inhabitants were part of the genteel low country society that developed during the antebellum period.
 While many factors made rice cultivation increasingly difficult in the years after the Civil War, the family continued to grow rice until 1913.

 The enterprising siblings of the fifth generation at Hofwyl-Broadfield resolved to start a dairy rather than sell their family home.
 The efforts of Gratz, Miriam and Ophelia Dent led to the preservation of their family legacy.
-Ophelia was the last heir, and she left the plantation to the state of Georgia in 1973.
+Ophelia was the last heir, and in her will she left the plantation to the state of Georgia in 1973.

 A museum features silver from the family collection and a model of Hofwyl-Broadfield during its heyday.
 A brief film on the plantation's history is shown before visitors walk a short trail to the antebellum home.
 A guided tour allows visitors to see the home as Ophelia kept it with family heirlooms, 18th and 19th century furniture and Cantonese china.
 A stop on the Colonial Coast Birding Trail, this is an excellent spot to look for herons, egrets, ibis and painted buntings.
 A nature trail leads back to the Visitors Center along the edge of the marsh where rice once flourished.